 - In the first part, we discuss what to expect when you're flying into Singapore through Changi Airport, and how to get to the rest of Singapore once you've exited the airport's departure area.

-- In the second part, we'll discuss what to do when you have a layover in Changi Airport - your accommodation choices, the airport's facilities for waiting passengers, and how to spend your layover touring the compact island-state.
+- In the second part, we'll discuss what to do when you have a layover in Changi Airport - your accommodation choices, the airport's facilities for waiting passengers (including premium lounges like the Green Market), and how to spend your layover touring the compact island-state.

 Flying Into Changi Airport